MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsEmergencyCallingExtendedNotification.md

 ## DESCRIPTION

-**Note**: The use of extended notifications for emergency calling and this cmdlet is currently not supported.

 This cmdlet supports creating specific emergency calling notification settings per emergency phone number.
 It is used with TeamsEmergencyCallingPolicy.

 ## EXAMPLES